sharn25/Anime_DL/README.md

 		* ffmpeg
 		* xdg-open

+### MAC
+	- Internet
+	- Java 8 or higherinstalled.
+	- Install following packages
+		* vlc
+		* Download ffmpeg for Mac and map it in setting panel(https://www.osxexperts.net)

 Start the application from bat file for windows users or sh for Linux users if jar file not starts.